 Before the Bangalow police station and lock-up was built Bangalow police were required to transport people in custody to the Byron Bay Police Station.
 The Northern Star, November 1904.

 A new courthouse

 The Bangalow Progress Association reported early in 1909 that the NSW Attorney-General and Minister for Justice approved the erection of a Courthouse at Bangalow, at a cost of £350: the Northern Star, 5 March 1909.

 The following year in May 1910, the Bangalow Court of Petty Sessions was officially opened, having been officially proclaimed in the NSW Government Gazette No.72, 11 May 1910, p.
 2483.
 It was established under the provisions of section 5 of the Justices Act, 1902 (Act No.27, 1902), NSW.

-In 1928 in another case inquiry was made into the death of a woman knocked down by a horseman while walking along a local road.
+In 1928 in an inquiry was made into the death of a woman knocked down by a horseman while walking along a local road.
 The Coroner found it was an accident.